 The above steps will complete the VS Code installation on a Ubuntu system.

-Rather than above steps, you can also install VS Code from Snapcraft.
+Rather than the above steps, you can also install VS Code from Snapcraft.
 The installation instructions are below:

 Method 2: Install VS Code Using Snap Package